joelchoo/live-parking-info/basic-web-app/code.md

 * NOT to become a software engineer
 * Show you basics of how web apps work
+* Have more meaningful discussion about web applications (understand the lingo)
+* Give you confidence to learn more/explore about code!
 * Give you something real to take home!

 ---